VOCAL ACADEMY

 PUBLIC MASTERCLASS

 An engaging, educational event where our vocal instructors work with selected participants in front of an audience.
-Each participant performs a piece, whether an aria or scene, and receives real-time feedback and personalized instruction from the expert.
+Each participant performs a piece, whether a song or scene, and receives real-time feedback and personalized instruction from the expert.

 -